 She lay in a white casket, dressed in a white gown, with a wreath of rosebuds in her hair.
-He wept with gratitude when he saw her beauty was in no way diminished from what had happened to her.
-Quickly, before anybody knew what he was doing, he scooped her up in his arms and carried her out of the building, barely stumbling with her in the dark as he ran back to his car.
+He wept with gratitude when he saw her beauty was in no way diminished by the violent way in which she died.
+Quickly, before any alarms were raised, he scooped her up in his arms and carried her out of the building, stumbling with her in the dark as he ran back to his car.
 He opened the door and slid her easily enough onto the back seat and covered her with a blanket.
 The whole thing had taken less than ten minutes.

-In the lower basement of the funeral home was a vault-like room where his grandfather and his father prepared bodies for burial.
-He unlocked the door with the only key in existence, turned on the lights, carried the body of Colleen Cork inside and placed it in an old steel-and-ebony casket from his grandfather’s day.
+In the lower basement of the funeral home was a vault-like room where his grandfather and his father used to prepare bodies for burial.
+He unlocked the door with the only key in existence, turned on the lights, carried the body of Colleen Cork inside and placed it in a massive, antique, cast-iron coffin from his grandfather’s day.
+Nothing less would do.